dd-harp/MASH/docs/flux_movement.md

 ## Todo

 1. Rename markov_movement to flux_movement.
+1a.
+Use shared_ptr instead of a bare pointer.
 2. Test that transfer of parameters gets matrix order correct.
 3. Add test for running a step.
 4. Add test for reading results of a step.